Overview of String Conversion in JavaScript

 console.log(JSON.stringify(b)); // => '{"name":"Andrew","skills":["JavaScript","TypeScript"]}'

-works the same as with String()
+Calling JSON.stringify() on null or undefined works the same as with String():

 console.log(JSON.stringify(null)); // => "null"